Cherrapunji & Shillong, Meghalaya: Monsoon 7 Hidden Paradise

 Laitlum CanyonShillong outskirtsFreeVast canyons with rolling mist and hill views; trek to remote villages

-Dawki (Umngot River)Indo-Bangla border₹700–₹1,000/boatBoating on crystal-clear river; pebble beds visible through the water
+Dawki (Umngot River)Indo-Bangla border₹700–₹1,000/boatBoating on a crystal-clear river; pebble beds are visible through the water

 Mawlynnong VillageNear Dawki₹50 (village), ₹30 (bridge)Asia’s cleanest village, Living Root Bridge, skywalk tower